Benchmarking AI Agent Frameworks in 2026: AutoAgents (Rust) vs LangChain, LangGraph, LlamaIndex, PydanticAI, and more

 Benchmark Summary

-We’re continuing to extend the benchmark with:
+We’re extending the benchmark with:

 - More task types